AdamXweb/AdamXweb.github.io/content/blog/easy-mac-quality-of-life-improvements-with-better-touch-tool.md

 math = false
 slug = "easy-mac-quality-of-life-improvements"
 tags = []
-title = "Easy Mac Quality of Life Improvements with Better Touch tool" toc = false
+title = "Easy Mac Quality of Life Improvements with Apps" toc = false

 +++
-It's easy to make life easier on your Mac with the aid of Better Touch Tool, as well as hidden features within MacOS.
+It's easy to make life easier on your Mac with the aid of a few Mac Apps, as well as hidden features within MacOS.
 Here's a few suggestions.

+## Better Touch Tool

-## Drag windows around effortlessly
+### Drag windows around effortlessly

-Instead of clicking and dragging the [title bar](https://developer.apple.com/design/human-interface-guidelines/macos/windows-and-views/window-anatomy/#title-bar "Apple HID title bar info") to move the window around, a simple trick is to turn on a keyboard shortcut.
+Instead of clicking and dragging the Instead of clicking and dragging the[title bar](https://developer.apple.com/design/human-interface-guidelines/macos/windows-and-views/window-anatomy/#title-bar "Apple HID title bar info") to move the window around, a simple trick is to turn on a keyboard shortcut.
 When your cursor hovers over a window, your press the button and easily move the window around, quickly and effortlessly.

 ![](/uploads/screen-shot-2021-01-04-at-9-48-08-pm.png)